TazkiyaTech/quran-sdk/android/README.md

 quranDatabase.openDatabase();
 ```

-Be sure to pass the application context into the [QuranDatabase](src/main/java/com/tazkiyatech/quran/sdk/database/QuranDatabase.kt) constructor rather than the activity context.
-Also, be sure to call the `QuranDatabase.openDatabse()` method in a background thread since it accesses file storage.
+Pass the application context into the [QuranDatabase](src/main/java/com/tazkiyatech/quran/sdk/database/QuranDatabase.kt) constructor rather than the activity context.
+Call the `QuranDatabase.openDatabse()` method in a background thread since it accesses file storage.

 ## Accessing Surahs and Ayahs